-- What is that you want to do with your life?
+- What is it that you want to do with your life?

-- What is important to you in our work?
+- What is important to you in your work?

 - Where would you not countenance working?

 Explore your options – in depth.
-Ensure that before you ‘give up the day job’ you really understand what it means to do that job day in day out.
-It might look glamorous but actually be repetitive and dull.
+Ensure that before you ‘give up the day job’ you really understand what it means to do that job day in and day out.
+It might look glamorous but it can actually

 - What additional skills will you need?